akshayachar03/Docker-projects/docker-compose/README.md

-# A simple MERN stack application
+# Containerizing a simple MERN stack application

 ### Create a network for the docker containers